supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/neural_networks/deploy/yolov8.md

-# Deploy YOLOv8
+# Deploy YOLO (v8, v9)

-`Deploy YOLOv8` using [Serve YOLOv8](https://ecosystem.supervisely.com/apps/yolov8/serve) app to serve models and can be used to deploy custom and pretrained models that you can use via `Apply NN` layer.
-Custom models will appear in the custom tab of the table only if you have any trained YOLOv8 models in your Team Files.
-You can train your own model using [Train YOLOv8](https://ecosystem.supervisely.com/apps/yolov8/train) app.
+`Deploy YOLO (v8, v9)` using [Serve YOLO (v8, v9)](https://ecosystem.supervisely.com/apps/yolov8/serve) app to serve models and can be used to deploy custom and pretrained models that you can use via `Apply NN` layer.
+Custom models will appear in the custom tab of the table only if you have any trained YOLO (v8, v9) models in your Team Files.
+You can train your own model using [Train YOLO (v8, v9)](https://ecosystem.supervisely.com/apps/yolov8/train) app.
 If you want to use pretrained models, simply select "Pretrained public models" tab in model selector.

 ![image](https://github.com/supervisely-ecosystem/data-nodes/assets/48913536/791a50bf-51b5-4bdb-8bda-0f4ed2a3d06b)